Calibrate multiphase flow meters and minimize production losses

 During the monthly calibration process two third-party lines are rerouted to the Alvheim separator, leaving only one line connected to the third-party separator for direct comparison with the calibration reference.
 This process is performed three times in order to calibrate each of the MPFMs for the third-party lines.

 The rerouting causes the Alvheim separator to exceed its maximum capacity, requiring Aker BP to choke back production or close down wells during the calibration.

 Aker BP and Cognite have proposed and tested a new method for calibrating the MPFMs that leads to dramatically decreased deferrals and losses.

-The new calibration technique uses algorithms powered by contextualized data in Cognite Data Fusion™ to reduce the number of third-party lines that need to be rerouted to the Alvheim separator.
+Aker BP and Cognite created an algorithm-based calibration method that dramatically reduced deferrals and losses.
+Using Cognite Data Fusion®'s contextualized data, the algorithm reduces the number of third-party lines that need to be rerouted to the Alvheim separator.